 “when spirit becomes heavy it turns to water” – Carl Jung (Collected Works, Vol 9, p.1, para.
 16)

-Our feelings are a precious and powerful life navigation system.
-When we listen to our emotions we can more easily recognize what we need, what we are called to and what we need to let go of. more “What is emotional numbness and how to get in touch with your emotions”
+Our feelings are a precious and powerful life navigation system because they point us to what we need, what brings fulfillment and aliveness as well as what is harmful or draining.
+When we listen to our emotions we can more easily recognize what is important to us, what we are called to, and what we need to let go of. more “What is emotional numbness and how to get in touch with your emotions”…

 “You’re not good enough”- how many times a day does the judge in our minds want to point that out?